Skip To Content Skip To Menu Skip To Footer

 Upcoming Opportunities for Faculty

-Dialogues Across Differences Community of Practice – Faculty Luncheons and Workshops
+Dialogues Across Differences Community of Practice – Faculty Conversations

 New this year, we are inviting faculty who have participated in the Dialogues Across Differences faculty learning communities to join us for lunch and a workshop each semester.
 This is an opportunity to connect with other faculty who have used dialogue in their courses, brush up on techniques, share successes and troubleshoot (or commiserate about) challenges.
-For questions and to RSVP, contact Ming Robinson, Dialogist in Residence.
+Please join us February 11, 3:30 - 5pm, and March 27, 9 - 10:30am, for conversation and connection with colleagues.
+Please RSVP using this form, and share questions with Ming Robinson, Dialogist in Residence.

 Community Engaged Course Design and Consultation